Two Part Hybrid

 Are Two component thermal hybrids considered phase change materials?

-No they are not.
-Why are they called hybrids and not thermal gels then?
-Hybrids (Both one and two component) share ingredients and compounds between Thermal Gels and Phase Change materials.
-They combine the best of both worlds and use additives that can be found in Phase Change formulations.
+No, they are not.
+They are called hybrids and not thermal gels because hybrids (both one and two-component) share ingredients and compounds found in both Thermal Gels and Phase Change Materials.
+They combine the best of both worlds and use additives found in Phase Change formulations.

-This combination allows the HLT series to reach the highest thermal conductivity in the market (10 w/mK) while at the same time reaching bond lines suitable for 5G Applications.
-In fact , HLTs are being successfully used by the largest 5G manufacturers in the world.
+This combination allows the HLT series to reach the highest thermal conductivity in the market (10 w/mK) while achieving bond lines suitable for 5G applications.
+In fact, HLTs are successfully used by the largest 5G manufacturers worldwide.

 What are some common applications for Two component hybrid thermal gels?